raspberrypilearning/drum-star/en/step_4.md

 --- task ---

-Add a script to hide the **Drum-snare** sprite at the start of the project:
+Add a script to the **Drum-snare** sprite to hide it at the start of the project:

 ```blocks3
 when flag clicked